-That time Batman let a man blow himself up… and enjoyed it
+That time Batman killed a man… and enjoyed it

 Burning a fire breather to death wasn’t enough so Batman let a circus performer blow himself up.
 While Batman was cleaning up the mess the Red Triangle Gang was leaving (again), one of its members gets in his way.
 Batman punches him and it does nothing (I don’t even know if it landed).
-Then he looks down at the GIANT BOMB STRAPPED TO THE CIRCUS DUDE’S WAIST, smiles, punches him into a hole, and the bomb goes off.
+Except it was a distraction as they both looked down to find THE GIANT BOMB BATMAN STRAPPED TO THE CIRCUS DUDE’S WAIST!
+Batman smiles, punches him into a hole, and the bomb goes off.
 Batman just killed another guy.
 What the hell?!

 When Batman pulled a “claw” out of his Batsuit